choongyx/blog/_posts/2021-02-28-DSO-NUS-CTF.md

 Reverse the binary, understand the conditions, dust out your math textbooks and solve the trials!
  [Download File](https://nusdsoctf2.s3-ap-southeast-1.amazonaws.com/S3/Three_trials/three_trials).

-Open the file in Ghidra, we go to the `entry` function and see that the program checks for 3 integer input which are then processed using a function each.
+Opening the file in Ghidra, we navigate to the `entry` function and see that the program checks for a 3 integer input which are then processed using a function each.

 ![Flag](../assets/img/2021-02-28-DSO-NUS-CTF/threetrials1.png){: .mx-auto.d-block :}